 Artist biographies are original texts on singers’ careers.
 Some of these are short profiles with basic data that await expansion.
 We have a convention for profile photos of singers: singers who have passed away have black and white profile photos, while singers who are still with us have full color profile photos.

 Articles are informative pieces on anything that concerns opera, usually around a 1000 words or more.
-They can be quite personal, but we try to keep them a bit more structured and rigorous than the casual blog posts.
+They can be quite personal, but we aim for articles to be more structured and rigorous than blog posts.

 Focus features are in-depth features on a particular aspect the author chooses to focus on.
 While this is often an aria or segment of an opera, the focus may be virtually anything, from the interpretation of a character throughout the 20th century or a singing technique.
 Focus features are always supplemented with materials to illustrate points, such as audio or video.